Asymptotic fluctuations in supercritical Crump-Mode-Jagers processes

 \begin{theorem} Suppose that (A\ref{ass:Malthusian parameter}) through (A\ref{ass:second moment}) hold.
 Then, for any $\lambda \in \Lambda$ and $j=0,\ldots,k(\lambda)-1$, the process $(W^{(j)}_t(\lambda))_{t\ge0}$ is a martingale and there is a random variable $W^{(j)}(\lambda) \in L^2$ such that

 \end{theorem}

-There are more technicalities to deal with before the main result can be stated in its most general form but special cases are given now as illustration.
+There are more technicalities to deal with before the main result (Theorem \ref{Thm:main} below) can be stated in its most general form.
+Therefore, we shall first present illustrative special cases through Theorems \ref{Thm:no roots}, \ref{Thm:main non-lattice} and \ref{Thm:main lattice} (the proofs indeed reveal that they are corollaries of our main result, Theorem \ref{Thm:main}).
 We start with the non-lattice case.
 To this end, we need one more piece of notation.
 For a function $f:\R \mapsto \R$ we define the total variation function $\mathrm{V}\!f$ by

 for $x \in \R$.
 In some theorems related to the non-lattice case we require the following additional assumption on the characteristic $\varphi$:

 for some $\vartheta < \frac\alpha2$.
 We use the symbol $\vartheta$ both in (A\ref{ass:first moment}) and in \eqref{eq:VEphi integrable} to denote some parameter $<\frac\alpha2$ at which the corresponding condition is satisfied.
 If we make both assumptions at the same time, there is no harm in assuming that the $\vartheta$'s coincide, which is why we do not distinguish them by our notation.